archxta/cse185_project/README.md

 Note: We assume you already have python3 installed since these installations require python.
 You can check if you have python3 installed by doing ```python3 --version```.
 Please install python3 on your laptop if you haven't already.
 Another way to run this tool  would be on Juypter Notebook terminal.

 For Mac users: if you don't already have brew installed please install it using ``` /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)" ``` and follow the instructions in the script.
+This step might take a few minutes.
 You can check if brew is installed by running this command ``` brew --version ```.

 SNVC requires the following tools to be installed: